Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+Why are there 4.7K resistors on the power inputs to the RTC?
+And is a diode needed on the VCC connection?
+The diode on VBAT I can understand, I think.
+Also, VBAT voltage will be above VCC.
+That seems to be ok according to the data sheet, I think.
+Also, maybe it would be better to stick a big capacitor on VBAT.
+A 220uF capacitor would last around 94 hours by my calculations.

+The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10).
+Need to figure out how to represent that.

 The 3.8K resistor on HW\_POWER\_OFF\_N is a strange value.
 Can it be a more normal 4.7K or 10K?